-We have members from Ameren, Butler Supply, Centrex Electrical Supply, Crescent Electric Supply, Eaton Corp., FISHCO Group, Fletcher-Reinhardt Company, Frost Supply, Graybar Electric, Guarantee Electrical, H&H Metal Fabrication, Impact Architectural Lighting, Independent Electrical Contractors, National Electrical Contractors Association-St. Louis Chapter, The Okonite Co., RJP Electric, Rozycki Lighting, Sachs Electric, Schaeffer Electric, Schaeffer Marketing Group, St. Louis Lighting Group, Springfield Electric Supply, Square D/Schneider Electric, Vector Electrical Sales, WESCO and WSP USA Solutions.
+We have members from Ameren, Archkey Solutions/Sachs, Butler Supply, Centrex Electrical Supply, Crescent Electric Supply, Eaton Corp., FISHCO Group, Fletcher-Reinhardt Company, Frost Supply, Graybar Electric, Guarantee Electrical, H&H Metal Fabrication, Impact Architectural Lighting, Independent Electrical Contractors, The Okonite Co., RJP Electric, Rozycki Lighting, Schaeffer Electric, Schaeffer Marketing Group, St. Louis Lighting Group, Springfield Electric Supply, Square D/Schneider Electric, Vector Sales, WESCO and WSP USA Solutions.
 If your company is not represented, why not have the women in your company contact us to find out information about attending a WEB program.

 Members hold various positions in electrical companies: inside/outside sales, purchasers, management, quotations, administrative assistants, accounting dept. and many other important positions.

-Officers for 2022-23 are: Melissa Berry, Schaeffer Marketing Group-Chair; Mary Jane Reinhardt, Fletcher-Reinhardt Company-Vice Chair, Christine Phillips, Frost Supply – Treasurer and Melissa Meywes, Eaton Corp. – Secretary.
+Officers for 2023-24 are: Mary Jane Reinhardt, Fletcher-Reinhardt Company-Chair, Christine Phillips, Frost Supply – Vice Chair; Melissa Meywes – Eaton Corp. – Treasurer and Julie Ohlms, Vector Sales – Secretary.

 WEB offers women the opportunity to meet others in the electrical industry and to obtain knowledge through various programs relating to electrical, governmental and business issues each month.
 Through our organization, these members can meet customers and others in the industry who share the same goals and ideas about the electrical industry.
 Not only is our organization involved with the electrical industry, but has also become involved with various St. Louis community projects.

 Normally, WEB meets once a month (September through May) at a restaurant or member company facility.
 The meetings begin at 5:30 – 6:00 p.m.-hospitality (cash bar); 6:15 – 7:15 p.m. – dinner and 7:15 – 8:15 p.m.-program.
-We try to keep the dinner costs for each attendee to $25-$38.
-This group averages 45 members at each meeting, which is a great percentage attending out of the entire membership.
+We try to keep the dinner costs for each attendee to $35-50 (as prices keep increasing at restaurants).
+This group averages 40 members at each meeting, which is a great percentage attending out of the entire membership.
 Involvement and commitment by the many members of WEB through the years have made this organization so successful – from the past chairpersons who have dedicated their time, to all committee members and finally to each individual member, who continually supports each WEB activity.

 Dues are $40 per year to join, but we encourage women to attend several meetings before joining WEB.
 They are under NO obligation to join by attending a meeting.
 If you (or others in your company) wish to learn more about WEB, please email firstname.lastname@example.org.